Office of Public and Intergovernmental Affairs

-For purchase home loans, payment in cash is required on all closing costs, including title search and recording fees, hazard insurance premiums and prepaid taxes.
-For refinancing loans, all such costs may be included in the loan, a long as the total loan does not exceed the reasonable value of the property.
+For purchase home loans, payment in cash is required on all closing costs, including title search and recording fees, hazard insurance premiums, and prepaid taxes.
+For refinancing loans, all such costs may be included in the loan, as long as the total loan does not exceed the reasonable value of the property.
 Interest rate reduction loans may include closing costs, including a maximum of two discount points.

 The funding fee is a percentage of the loan amount collected in order to offset future anticipated costs associated with the loan.
 A funding fee must be paid to VA unless the Veteran is exempt from such a fee.
 Currently, exemptions from the funding fee are provided for Veterans and service members receiving VA disability compensation, those who are rated by VA as eligible to receive compensation as a result of pre-discharge disability examination and rating, and those who would be in receipt of compensation, but who were recalled to active duty or reenlisted and are receiving active-duty pay in lieu of compensation.
 Additionally, unmarried surviving spouses in receipt of dependency and indemnity compensation may be exempt.
 The fee may be paid in cash or included in the loan.
 For all types of loans, the loan amount may include the VA funding fee and up to $6,000 of energy-efficient improvements.

-However, no other fees (including fees for the VA appraisal, credit report, loan processing fee, title search, title insurance, recording fees, transfer taxes, survey charges, or hazard insurance), charges, or discount points may be included in loans for purchase or construction.
+However, no other fees including fees for the VA appraisal, credit report, loan processing fee, title search, title insurance, recording fees, transfer taxes, survey charges, or hazard insurance charges, or discount points may be included in loans for purchase or construction.
 For refinancing loans, most closing costs may be included in the loan amount.

-To qualify for a VA home loan, a Veteran or the spouse of an active-duty Service member must certify that he or she intends to occupy the home.
-A dependent child of an active-duty Service member also satisfies the occupancy requirement.
+To qualify for a VA home loan, a Veteran or the spouse of an active-duty service member must certify that he or she intends to occupy the home.
+A dependent child of an active-duty service member also satisfies the occupancy requirement.
 When refinancing a VA-guaranteed loan solely to reduce the interest rate, a Veteran only needs to certify prior occupancy.

 Veterans obtain VA-guaranteed loans through the usual lending institutions, including banks, credit unions, and mortgage brokers.
-VA-guaranteed loans can have either a fixed interest rate or an adjustable rate, where the interest rate may adjust up to one percentannually and up to five percent over the life of the loan.
+VA-guaranteed loans can have either a fixed interest rate or an adjustable rate, where the interest rate may adjust up to one percent annually and up to five percent over the life of the loan.
 VA does not set the interest rate.
 Interest rates are negotiable between the lender and borrower on all loan types.

-Veterans may also choose a different type of adjustable rate mortgage called a hybrid ARM, where the initial interest rate remainsfixed for 3-10 years.
+Veterans may also choose a different type of adjustable rate mortgage called a hybrid ARM, where the initial interest rate remains fixed for 3-10 years.
 If the rate remains fixed for less than five years, the rate adjustment cannot be more than one percent annually and five percent over the life of the loan.
-For a hybrid ARM with an initialfixed period of five years or more, the initial adjustment may be up to two percent.
+For a hybrid ARM with an initial fixed period of five years or more, the initial adjustment may be up to two percent.

 The Secretary has the authority to determine annual adjustments thereafter.
 Currently, annual adjustments may be up to two percentage point and six percent over the life of the loan.
 If the lender charges discounts points on the loan, the Veteran may negotiate with the seller as to who will pay points or if they will be split between buyer and seller.
-Points paid by the Veteran may not be included in the loan (with the exception that up to two points may be included in interest rate reduction refinancing loans) The term of the loan may be for as long as 30 years and 32 days.
+Points paid by the Veteran may not be included in the loan (with the exception that up to two points may be included in interest rate reduction refinancing loans).
+The term of the loan may be for as long as 30 years and 32 days.

-VA loans made on or after March 1, 1988, are not assumable without the prior approval of VA or its authorized agent (usually the lendercollecting the monthly payments).
-To approve the assumption, thelender must ensure that the purchaser is a satisfactory credit risk and will assume all of the Veteran’s liabilities on the loan.
+VA loans made on or after March 1, 1988, are not assumable without the prior approval of VA or its authorized agent (usually the lender collecting the monthly payments).
+To approve the assumption, the lender must ensure that the purchaser is a satisfactory credit risk and will assume all of the Veteran’s liabilities on the loan.
 If approved, the purchaser will have to pay a funding fee that the lender sends to VA, and the Veteran will be released from liability to the federal government.
-(A VA-guaranteed loan may be assumed by Veterans, activeduty personnel, and non-Veterans alike.
+(A VA-guaranteed loan may be assumed by Veterans, active duty personnel, and non-Veterans alike.)

-Loans made prior to Mar.
-1, 1988, are generally freely assumable, but Veterans should still request the lender’s approval in order to be released of liability.
-Veterans whose loans were closed after Dec.
-31, 1989, usually have no liability to the government following a foreclosure, except in cases involving fraud, misrepresentation, or bad faith, such as allowing an unapproved assumption.
+Loans made prior to March 1, 1988, are generally freely assumable, but Veterans should still request the lender’s approval in order to be released of liability.
+Veterans whose loans were closed after December 31, 1989, usually have no liability to the government following a foreclosure, except in cases involving fraud, misrepresentation, or bad faith, such as allowing an unapproved assumption.
 However, for the entitlement to be restored, any loss suffered by VA must be paid in full.